 Best for Young Families: Northwestern Mutual

-Northwestern Mutual is the largest life insurance provider in the U.S. and the top-rated insurance company for customer satisfaction.
-Founded in 1857, it is a well-established and respected mutual insurance company.
+Northwestern Mutual is the largest life insurance provider in the U.S. and the top-rated insurance company for customer satisfaction back in 2019.
+It also had a strong fourth place showing in 2020.
+Founded in 1859, it is a well-established and respected mutual insurance company.
 Northwestern Mutual also has the highest financial strength rating of A++ (Superior) from AM Best, and as a mutual insurer, shares profits with eligible policyholders through dividends.

 We chose Northwestern Mutual as the best for young families in this review because of the dividend options, which help you build cash values over time, and other features that allow you to start with smaller limits of insurance and buy more coverage as your family grows.